kn100/telescan/README.md

       # this variable, unless you have multiple scanners and you want to use a
       # specific one.
       # SCANNER_OVERRIDE: your-scanner
       # Scanner source to use.
-Must be one of "platen", "adf".
+Must be one of "flatbed", "adf".
-      # Defaults to "platen".
+      # Defaults to "flatbed".
       # SCANNER_SOURCE: adf
     volumes:
       - "/tmp:/tmp"